Centra Benefits Home Health Care in SW Fort Worth/Burleson, TX

 Ongoing Visit Scheduling

 Visits are scheduled according to the physician-ordered frequency and the Centra Benefits authorization.
 Families receive a schedule in advance and can expect consistent caregivers and clinicians where possible.
-Our care model in Burleson ensures that CNAs, HHAs, and LVNs follow care plans developed by RNs — maintaining clear clinical accountability across every visit.
+Our care model ensures that CNAs, HHAs, and LVNs follow care plans developed by RNs — maintaining clear clinical accountability across every visit.

 Communication With the Physician

-Care Plan Updates
+Care Plan Updates and Recertification

 As the patient's condition improves or changes, the care plan is updated accordingly.
 Recertification periods are managed by the agency and submitted to Centra Benefits in advance to avoid gaps in authorized coverage.
+Families are kept informed at each recertification point so there are no surprises about what is covered and for how long.

 Home Care Options Beyond Skilled Services — Personal Care and Long-Term Support